klembot/chapbook/guide/state/the-vars-section.md

 dollarsInPocket: dollarsInPocket + 1
 ```

 These are called _expressions_.
 You can think of an expression as a formula or calculation.
-It's anything that can be transformed into a signle value via the _evaluation_ process.
+It's anything that can be transformed into a single value via the _evaluation_ process.
 For example, you can use the basic mathematical operations--addition, subtraction, multiplication, and division--with numeric variables.
-You can use addition to connect two strings together--for instance, `fullName: first + ' ' + last`--but you cannot use any other mathematical operators with strings.
+You can also use addition to connect two strings together--for instance, `fullName: first + ' ' + last`--but you cannot use any other mathematical operators with strings.

 You can also compare two numbers or strings, yielding a boolean.

 * `===`, "equal to"
-True if both side are the same number.
+True if both sides are the same number or string.
+Strings have to be exactly the same: `'DOE'` does not equal `'doe'`, nor does `'doe '` (note the trailing space) equal `'doe'`.

 * `!==`, "not equal to"
 True if both sides aren't the same.